Split-GAL4 and Split-lexA Drivers in the Bloomington Collection

 Split-GAL4 driver expression patterns: The majority of our split-GAL4 lines were generated at either the Janelia Research Campus (donated by Gerry Rubin) or at the Institute of Molecular Pathology in Vienna (donated by Barry Dickson).
 Information on the expression profiles of these lines can be found on the GAL4 DBD and p65 AD pages.

-Links to stocks carrying split-GAL4 hemidrivers
+Stocks carrying split-GAL4 intein hemidrivers